 We none of us are rich.
 Some of us are the proverbial starving artists.
 We want to spend our time creating, and hopefully squeezing a little green out of our creation.

-So how do you publicize your book(s) without spending any of that green in the first place?
+So how do you publicize your book(s) without spending any (or much) of that green in the first place?

 To figure out how much traffic a given blog actually gets, type the blog address into the “site info” box on Alexa.com.
 If the blog shows up as being top 100,00 then they’re popular.
 Top 50,000 or even 10,000 is obviously better.
 But shooting for 100,000 is a good aim.